mark-watson/Java-AI-Book/manuscript/neural_networks.md

 -   Test\_1H.java - a text-based test program for the class Neural\_1H
 -   GUITest\_1H.java - a GUI-based test program for the class Neural\_1H
 -   Neural\_2H.java - contains a class for simulating a neural network with two hidden neuron layers
--   Neural\_2H\_momentum.java - contains a class for simulating a neural network with two hidden neuron layers and implements momentum learning (implemented in the [Section on using Momentum to speed up training](#nn-bprop-momentum)
+-   Neural\_2H\_momentum.java - contains a class for simulating a neural network with two hidden neuron layers and implements momentum learning (implemented in the section [Using Momentum to speed up training](#nn-bprop-momentum)
 -   Test\_2H.java - a text-based test program for the class Neural\_2H
 -   GUITest\_2H.java - a GUI-based test program for the class Neural\_2H
--   GUITest\_2H\_momentum.java - a GUI-based test program for the class Neural\_2H\_momentum that uses momentum learning (implemented in the [Section on using Momentum to speed up training](#nn-bprop-momentum)
+-   GUITest\_2H\_momentum.java - a GUI-based test program for the class Neural\_2H\_momentum that uses momentum learning (implemented in the section [Using Momentum to speed up training](#nn-bprop-momentum)
 -   Plot1DPanel - a Java JFC graphics panel for the values of a one-dimensional array of floating point values
 -   Plot2DPanel - a Java JFC graphics panel for the values of a two-dimensional array of floating point values